About the Indiana Audubon Society Yearly Bird List

 Allee Forsberg is the editor for the Indiana Birder’s List article that appears annually in the Indiana Audubon Quarterly.
 The deadline to submit your life and annual lists is February 1, 2019.

 Lists that may be sent are

 - Property list

 IAS only needs the number of birds seen and not the actual lists of species.
-Please note 50 species is the lower threshold to report a list, with exception for property lists.
+Please note 50 species is the lower threshold to report a list.

 You can include property lists.
 If you include property lists please give a brief description of your property: urban yard, suburban yard, or country yard.
 Also give an approximate size estimate.
 An urban or suburban yard might be measured in feet such as 50 by 70 feet and a country yard in acres such as 25 acres.

 You may include interesting information about your birding activities such as places you birded and milestone birds that you saw.

 The ABA list only includes Canada and the United States.
 The ABA began including Hawaii in 2017.
 The North America list covers everything north of the Columbian-Panamanian border.
 It also includes the West Indies, Mexico and Central America but not Hawaii.